-Losses resulting from the weight of snow, ice, or sleet can vary from a few hundred dollars to tens of thousands depending upon the extent of the water intrusion or collapse.
+Losses resulting from the Weight of Snow, Ice, or Sleet can vary from a few hundred dollars to tens of thousands depending upon the extent of the water intrusion or collapse.
 Prolonged moisture can also cause catastrophic mold damage if not attended to within 24-48 hours.
-If you own a multi-unit property, adjacent units could also become “casualties of war.”
+If you own a multi-unit property, adjacent units could also become casualties.
 Lastly, a tenant or one of their guests could be seriously injured by a collapse which could lead to long-term medical bills.
 The falling materials could even kill someone.

-First, know what is in your policy: Read the sections of your insurance policy that address Weight of Snow, Ice & Sleet.
+First, know what is in your policy: Read the sections of your insurance policy that address Weight of Snow, Ice, or Sleet coverage.
 It is important to know both what you are and are not covered for.
-If you don’t understand your coverage or have questions, don’t hesitate to ask your agent who should be happy to help you!
+If you don’t understand your coverage or have questions, don’t hesitate to ask your agent, who will be happy to help you!

 Remove snow to prevent a roof collapse: Since the weight of snow can vary depending upon the amount of water it contains, play it safe.
-You may want to remove the snow at two feet if you have a newer, pitched roof that is in decent shape, and if the weather has not made it heavier than normal.
+You may want to remove the snow at two feet if you have a newer, pitched roof that is in decent shape.
 If your roof is older, your property has a flat porch roof or if you own a manufactured home, you’ll want to be even more conservative.
 In those cases, you may want to use 12 inches as your cue for snow removal.
 If you can’t safely remove the snow with removal tools from the ground, it’s best to call in a professional roof snow removal service.
-Just make sure they are properly licensed and insured!
+Make sure they are properly licensed and insured!

-Insulate your roof: Ice dams can be prevented, which is good news!
-The main key is to make sure you have a well-insulated attic.
-This means sealing any air leaks, properly installing correctly-rated insulation and properly venting your roof.
+Insulate your roof: Ice dams can be prevented.
+The key is to make sure you have a well-insulated attic.
+This means sealing any air leaks, properly installing correctly-rated insulation, and accurately venting your roof.
 These steps can help encourage air movement and prevent heat from building up.
-The vents also help eliminate excess moisture which can cause mold or other health hazards.
+The vents also help eliminate excess moisture which can cause mold and other health hazards.